The top question I receive from readers, by far, pertains to starting a travel blog and living a life of location independence on their own terms.

 Instead of scrambling to reply while on the road — often with limited Wi-Fi — I wanted to create a guide that can help people begin in an informative step-by-step format, with (fun!) homework assignments to make it happen.

 Now, there are only seven steps listed; however, I implore you to take your time with each and really put in the thought and effort that’s required to create a successful blog.

 BONUS: Make sure to sign up for my FREE travel blogging course, where I share a *new* strategy for turning your website into a sustainable business.

 Travel Blogging Strategy [Video]

 Watch the video above to snag my step-by-step strategy for turning your blog into a profitable business.

 This is the exact strategy I’ve used to become a full-time blogger.

 Then, continue reading the post.

-1. Think About Brand
+Step 1: Think About Your Blog Brand